 - Respiratory infections, such as pneumonia

 - Heart problems such as poor heart valve function

 - Eye conditions and vision loss

 - Avoiding fractures.
-If your baby has moderate to severe OI, he or she needs to be picked up, diapered,
+If your baby has medium to severe OI, he or she needs to be picked up, diapered, and

 As your baby gets older, it will be important to help him or her avoid injuries.
 A